microsoft/MDCPP-samples/present-live-integration-app-sample/README.md

   ```

 1. You can find the path to the CA by running `mkcert -CAROOT`.
-1. Start the present-live test app using localhost.
+1. Start the present-live test app using localhost, following the instructions starting at step 8 in the [Run the sample app locally](#run-the-sample-app-locally) section, but instead navigate to `https://localhost:8080/desktop.html`.